StackVista/stackstate-docs/setup/installation/kubernetes_install/migrate_from_linux.md

 1. [Migrate telemetry data (ElasticSearch)](#step-3-migrate-telemetry-data-elasticsearch) from the Linux install to the Kubernetes install.

 {% hint style="info" %}
-Incoming data from agents (Kafka) and node synchronisation data (Zookeeper) is not copied.
+Incoming data from agents (Kafka) and node synchronisation data (Zookeeper) will not be copied.
 {% endhint %}

 After the migration: